 The Foundation for Advanced Medical Education (FAME)

-The Foundation for Advanced Medical Education (FAME) provides education by nationally prominent consultants giving practical instruction to staff members that enhances basic technical skills, assists with the utilization of new techniques, and aids in the performance of new procedures.
+The Foundation for Advanced Medical Education (FAME) provides education by nationally prominent consultants giving practical instruction to surgical and other interventional staff members that enhances basic technical skills, assists with the utilization of new techniques, and aids in the performance of new procedures.
 This includes on-site training and teaching by experts which helps assure that the clinician’s practice meets current standards.
 The time commitment may vary.
 FAME is currently funded by the physician alone or the physician in conjunction with the hospital.
+Surgical telementoring is available in most specialties.
 The Foundation welcomes grants to assist in its educational efforts.

 Proctoring in Established Techniques